Cakeyan/SoPhy_Evaluation/rope.md

 **00613**

-Is the tension of the red rope less than half that of the green rope?
+Is there any yellow sphere in the video?

 **00614**

-What would happen if the red cube were much lighter?
+What can we do to let the gray sphere to move up?

-A. The pink pulley would not move
+A. Decrease the mass of the red cube

-B. The brown static pulley would not rotate
+B. Increase the mass of the gray sphere

-C. The cyan pulley would not rotate
+C. Increase the mass of the gray cube

-D. The brown dynamic pulley would not rotate
+D. Increase the mass of the red cube

 **00615**

-If the gray sphere were much lighter, which direction would the red pulley rotate?
+If the gray cube were much heavier, which direction would the red pulley move?

-A. Clockwise
+A. Down

-B. Anti-clockwise
+B. Stationary

-C. Stationary
+C. Up

 ----